-The play has its share of big operators, like Encana Corp., Chesapeake Energy Corp., Apache Corp., Range Resources Corp., Royal Dutch Shell plc, as well as a lot of smaller, family-owned operations (see related story and NGI, Aug.
+The play has its share of big operators, like Encana Corp., Chesapeake Energy Corp., Apache Corp., Royal Dutch Shell plc, as well as a lot of smaller, family-owned operations (see Shale Daily, Aug.
 6).
-According to data compiled by NGI's Shale Daily from company documents, Chesapeake is currently the largest net acreage holder in the play with 2 million acres.
+According to data compiled by NGI‘s Shale Daily from company documents, Chesapeake is currently the largest net acreage holder in the play with 2 million acres.
 Rounding out the top five are SandRidge Energy (1.85 million), Tug Hill Operating (788,000), Apache (580,000) and Devon Energy (545,000).

 The carbonate is thick, in some places up to 2,000 feet, which “provides a challenge,” said Roxanna Oil Co.
 President Julie Garvin.
 “There’s a tremendous variability through the section.
 Another variability is in the flow rates.
 In general, we have seen reported [initial production] rates from 100 b/d to 1,000 b/d…Very variable.”

-Even with the uncertainty of what has been reported, exploration and production companies are undeterred.
+Even with the uncertainty of what has been reported, large and small exploration and production companies have been undeterred.
 About 700 unconventional wells now have been drilled, and there are more than 600 active permits, said Garvin.
-"By my estimates, we can easily expect 10-20 billion bbl of recoverable oil from the Mississippi Lime...
+“By my estimates, we can easily expect 10-20 billion bbl of recoverable oil from the Mississippi Lime.”

 “If you think about all of the potential extensions, we come up with 20 million acres of potential play areas,” Garvin said.
 “It’s why there is a conference about a single reservoir.”

-Roxanna, which had been looking for a shale play when it began studying the Mississippian, has been drilling into the formation's Sooner Trend.
-"We have had wells in the same section, with one well that makes 5 b/d and has 100 barrels of water.
-And then we have a well with completely different results next to it."
+Roxanna, which had been looking for a shale play when it began studying the Mississippian, has been drilling into the formation’s Sooner Trend, said Garvin.
+“We have had wells in the same section, with one well that makes 5 b/d and has 100 barrels of water.
+And then we have a well with completely different results next to it.”

-North America's explorers "did a great job on the shales," he said.
-But the Mississippian isn't a shale.
-"We have gone through the structure in North America in dealing with deep drilling the Utica, the Marcellus...Barnett.
+North America’s explorers “did a great job on the shales,” Alba said.
+“We have gone through the structure in North America in dealing with deep drilling the Utica, the Marcellus…Barnett.
 Kansas is a very different place with carbonate chemistry and the environment.
-We don't realize how much actual reserves there are on the North American continent.
+We don’t realize how much actual reserves there are on the North American continent.

 “We know about carbonate chemistry,” as the industry has in the past focused its attention on some formations in the Rockies.
 “The low-pressure reservoir systems bring their own challenge.
 They have to be drawn down.
 That’s what we’re excited about.
 The water cuts, how to identify the lamination areas, porosity systems that are occurring in saturations over time.”

-The Mississippian Lime "is not fully saturated; the oil is sitting on the top and water is on the bottom," which confused some of the early drillers who attempted to consistently produce oil and gas.
-"We have to know how to keep from drilling horizontals in the water systems, and we have to stay in the oil systems..."
+The Mississippian Lime, Alba said, “is not fully saturated; the oil is sitting on the top and water is on the bottom,” which has confused some of the early drillers.
+“We have to know how to keep from drilling horizontals in the water systems and we have to stay in the oil systems…”

-Early explorers "did what they thought was best at the time," Alba told the audience.
-"There are a lot of hydrocarbons in Kansas," but the first producers, mostly mom-and-pop operators "just did it very slowly.
-Given what we know today about the reservoir, we can improve upon it...I believe as an industry we have more gas in the U.S. than we can shake a stick at.
+Early explorers “did what they thought was best at the time,” he said.
+“There are a lot of hydrocarbons in Kansas,” the first producers, mostly “mom-and-pop producers…just did it very slowly.
+Given what we know today about the reservoir, we can improve upon it…I believe as an industry we have more gas in the U.S. than we can shake a stick at.
 But I believe places like this can help us overcome and achieve energy independence.
-This is a great region to come to develop hydrocarbon reserves."
+This is a great region to come to develop hydrocarbon reserves.”